UPPMAX/UPPMAX-documentation/docs/cluster_guides/darsync.md

 ## Gen mode

 To generate a transfer script you will need to supply Darsync with some information.
-Make sure to have this readily availbale:
+Make sure to have this readily availabale:

 * Path to the folder you want to transfer, .e.g. `/proj/naiss2099-23-999`
 * ID of the UPPMAX project that will run the transfer job, e.g. `naiss2099-23-99`